intel/llvm/sycl/doc/design/OffloadDesign.md

 During this phase, all of the individual device binaries that are extracted and are associated with a given target are worked on given the type of binary we are working with.
-The default device is typically represented in LLVM-IR which requires an additional link step of the device code before being wrapped and integrated into the final executable.
+The default device code is typically represented in LLVM-IR which requires an additional link step of the device code before being wrapped and integrated into the final executable.
 As mentioned in [Packager](#packager) device representation in SPIR-V should be considered